shawpig/HFCSM-Text/README.md

 - **mamba-ssm**
 - > **Note:** The `requirements.txt` file lists the required packages for the original development environment.
 HFCSM-Text may only require a subset of these packages to run properly.
 For more details, please refer to `requirements.txt`.

+## Code Release Note

+This repository currently provides the main implementation of HFCSM-Text.
+For some auxiliary configuration files, dataset processing scripts, and evaluation details, please refer to the excellent work of [TextBPN++](https://github.com/GXYM/TextBPN-Plus-Plus), on which this project is partly based.

 ## Model Performance